 Here’s what I mean about the toppings.
 Rob really let ‘er rip.

 Another place to visit for a quick bite between boozing is Island Time Pub, an open-air balcony bar known for their pizza.
-We had dinner here one night and the pizza was pretty legit (especially because I insisted on my favorite combo that nobody ever wants to share with me, ham and pineapple holla!!!), but I’d say the drinks were my favorite part.
-Their guava painkiller was one of my faves.
+We had dinner here one night and the pizza was pretty legit (especially because I insisted on my favorite combo that nobody ever wants to share with me, ham and pineapple in the house!), but I’d say the drinks were my favorite part, particularly their guava painkiller.

-One night, after a BVI snorkeling & booze cruise expedition, once back to the STT marina we ventured to Melt Gastropub, which really isn’t a gastropub in your average American sense but more of a… regular sports bar.
+One night, after we returned to the STT marina after a day of snorkeling around the BVIs, we ventured to Melt Gastropub.
+This really isn’t a gastropub in your average American sense, but more of a… regular sports bar.
 Still good though!
 Good because Melt serves allllll kinds of grilled cheese sandwiches.
 I treated myself to their banh mi melt and a couple Caribs and it was a very satisfying evening, especially after being out on the water all day.

 Other places to check out in the Red Hook area when you want to go bar hopping: Fatty’s (good open air balcony), Caribbean Saloon (where we karaoke-d our hearts out with random vacation friends we met on the night we got engaged!), XO Bistro (never went but heard it’s good, seems “fancy” compared to other places in Red Hook, take that with a grain of salt since everywhere in Red Hook is SO laid back).

-Well, I snorkeled out my favorite dining and drinking experiences for you.
-(And yes that is an actual photo of Rob snorkeling at Sapphire… the water in STT and the entire USVI is unreal.
-It runs the gamut from perfectly clear to neon teal and it’s so gorgeous it looks fake in my photos.)
+Now that I’ve traveled through my favorite dining and drinking experiences, let’s end this by gazing out upon the water.
+And yes, that is an actual photo of Rob snorkeling at Sapphire… the water in STT and the entire USVI is unreal.
+It runs the gamut from perfectly clear to neon teal and it’s so gorgeous it looks fake.